Rikux3/UsmToolkit/README.md

 The default configuration ships as follows:

 * Video: Will be copied
 * Audio: Re-encoded as AC3 at 640kb/s.
-If the file has 6 channels, they will be merged to 2
+If the file has 6 channels, they will be merged into stereo
+    * Left channel: CH1, CH3, CH5 50% volume, CH6
+    * Right channel: CH2, CH4, CH5 50% volume, CH6
 * Output is a MP4 file

 You can change these settings to your likings, it's standard ffmpeg syntax.